DanerSound/MIPS-from-scratch/working with registers/README.md

- quick summary
+ ## Quick Summary

- arithmetic operations can only be performed on registers LOAD and STORE operations have a BYTE addressing for more simple example see notebook branch
+ 1. arithmetic operations can only be performed on registers

+ 2. LOAD and STORE operations have a BYTE addressing

+ _for more simple example see notebook branch_

 | command | meaning |
 |-|-|